oracle/python-oracledb/doc/src/user_guide/installation.rst

 Installing from Source Code
 ===========================

+For platforms that do not have pre-built binaries on `PyPI
+<https://pypi.org/project/oracledb/>`__, using the normal ``python -m pip
+install oracledb`` command will download the python-oracledb source bundle, build, and install it.

-You can build and install python-oracledb either :ref:`locally from source code <installgh>`, or by using a :ref:`presupplied GitHub Action <installghactions>` which builds packages for all architectures and Python versions.
+Alternatively, to create your own package files for installation, you can build and install python-oracledb either :ref:`locally from source code <installgh>`, or by using a :ref:`presupplied GitHub Action <installghactions>` which builds packages for all architectures and Python versions.

 .. _installgh: